ncatlab/nlab-content/pages/0/4/5/4/4540/content.md

   \,.
 $$

-Details on this are the subject of a Master thesis by Herman Stel, which will be filled in here when officially available.
-But the model structure on cosimplicial [[smooth algebra]]s is the [[transferred model structure]] of the [[model structure on cosimplicial rings]], and for the following discussion we can essentially just as well use the analogous Quillen adjunction without the smooth structure originally considered by [[Bertrand Toen]]
+Details on this are at [[function algebras on ∞-stacks]].
+But the [[function algebras on ∞-stacks|model structure on cosimplicial smooth algebras]]s is the [[transferred model structure]] of the [[model structure on cosimplicial rings]], and for the following discussion we can essentially just as well use the analogous Quillen adjunction without the smooth structure originally considered by [[Bertrand Toen]]

 $$
   (CAlg^\Delta)^{op} \stackrel{\leftarrow}{\hookrightarrow}